 Immunization Data

-Immunizations are a safe and effective way to keep people of all ages from getting many serious and sometimes deadly diseases.
+Immunizations are a safe and effective way to keep people of all ages from getting many serious, and sometimes deadly, diseases.

 View the Data

-HEDIS Immunization - County
+Immunization Measures by County

 Explore school rate dashboards